-It is this method that we have implemented and tested on very large taxonomies, and compared it with the best SW reasoners we could retrieve.
-We extracted such taxonomies from existing publicly accessible ontologies of enormous size.
+It is this method that we have implemented, tested, and compared with the best SW reasoners we could retrieve, to run on the very large taxonomies we extracted from existing publicly accessible ontologies of enormous size.
 The real bonus of this method is, of course, that all three Boolean operations on sorts stay virtually $\mathcal{O}(1)$ irrespective of the size of the taxonomy nor that of the number of concepts in the query.
-The result of any such query is the set of sorts with codes in the set of maximal common lower-bounds of the computed code.
-All the above claims are clearly demonstrated on all the performance graphs we are reporting in the next section.
+The result of any such query is the set of sorts with codes in the set of maximal common lower-bounds of the computed code.4 All the above claims are clearly demonstrated on all the performance graphs we are reporting in the next section.